 This is a single plug-in view that is displayed as a small box in the object's summary view.
-It is fixed in size and should contain primarily simple name-value data.
+It should contain primarily simple name-value data.
 Optionally it can contain action buttons or links to more detailed Monitor or Configure pages.

-For example, a view for a selected host that shows the following:
+For example, this could be a view for a selected host that shows the following: